There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 How Discoverability Changes the Equation

-When your marketing relies heavily on daily visibility or short bursts of attention, any sense of safety is always delayed.
+When your marketing relies heavily on daily visibility, it’s hard to feel a sense of financial safety.
 You only feel settled once sales land, which means reassurance comes after the fact rather than before.

 Until sales arrive, everything feels uncertain.
-There’s no early signal that things are moving in the right direction.
+There’s no early sign that things are moving in the right direction.

 Discoverability changes that.